cascode-labs/viper/docs/index.md

 It supports both open source tools and Cadence Virtuoso with the [Virtue](https://www.cascode-labs.org/virtue/) package.
-It also supports extensions to easily extend its functionality.
+It is also easily extended to add new tools or integrate with other tools.
+It manages projects and their shell environment.

 ## Commands